 The Associate of Arts in Liberal Studies is primarily designed to provide a foundation of first and second-year coursework upon which a student may build a four-year degree.
 The program introduces students to a broad array of foundational courses while providing flexibility for students to sample courses related to multiple fields of study and to tailor the program to correspond as closely as possible to many intended majors at baccalaureate institutions.
 Program coursework establishes a baseline postsecondary education for those who plan to pursue a general entry-level job while continuing their education by focusing on coursework whose goals include highly sought-after skills in communication, reasoning, respect for diversity, and professionalism.
 Students who successfully complete the program should have improved intellectual insight, self-awareness, and an ability to consider issues from multiple points of view.
 As much as possible, students should select courses which fulfill requirements within their planned four-year major field of study as identified by the college or university to which they plan to transfer.

-Liberal Studies Associates Program Goals
+An Affordable Liberal Studies Program in Pa.

 General Education Goals

 In alignment with the general education goals of the college, upon successful completion of the program, students will be able to:

 - Accurately and appropriately use verbal and written language to explain, discuss, facilitate, and comprehend the exchange of relevant knowledge, which includes information technology, critical thinking, and information literacy.

 - Employ a range of approaches for analysis, evaluation, and problem-solving that includes the ability to express informed opinions about artistic works, fluently and accurately use computational methods and mathematical reasoning to solve problems and analyze data, and apply scientific approaches to explain physical phenomena.